sershev/CarND-Vehicle-Detection/REPORT.md

 I decided to search in the bottom half of the image (with a bit padding at most down, since there is a part of own car).
 The sliding window increeses each step by a percentage value until it becomes maximal size.
 For window overlapping I choose 50%.
 The code for this is in `scripts/detector.py` in `detect_multiscale()` method of `CarDetector` class.

 ####Update
- * I decreased scale factor, so more different scales are used.
+ * I decreased scale factor (125% isntead of 150%), so more different scales are used.
+ * With a scale factor less than 125% the results would be even better, but the speed would be slower.
+ * Window overlapping is now 66%.

 As result we het image like following: